 Grant said: “My condolences go out to the family and friends of the deceased.
 It is tragic to lose a life so young and in such a violent manner.
 It is also unfortunate that some children seek to use violence when dealing with conflict.
 There are other peaceful means in resolving conflict.”

-Provincial police spokesman November Filander said the 17-year-old suspect was to appear at the Bellville Magistrate’s Court on a murder charge on Wednesday.
+Provincial police spokesman November Filander said the 17-year-old suspect was to appear at the Bellville Magistrate’s Court on a murder charge today.